tig/Premise/PremiseClientLib/Premise/README.md

 The client is written in C# 4.5 (Visual Studio 2012) and makes heavy use of two features that may or may not be portable to other platforms: `dynamic` and `async / await`.
 I intend to make this library work on ASP.NET, Windows Phone, Windows 8, Android (Xamarin), and iOS (Xamarin).
 So far it has only been used in a console app.

+I've provided a little command line sample app called `pr` that I used for testing this library.
+You can find it [here.](..)

 ## Example Usage
 This example illustrates connecting to a device (a light in my home office).
 It shows subscribing to both the `Brightness` properties and shows setting properties.